JonathanHarford/restful-clojure/README.md

 ===============

 TODO:
+* Upgrade clojure to 1.10 (why can't we upgrade past 1.8?)
-Update ragtime
+* Update ragtime
-Use hugsql instead of korma
+* Use hugsql instead of korma

 ## Setup